LostArtefacts/TRX/README.md

 - fixed Scion 1 respawning on load
 - fixed triggered flip effects not working if there are no sound devices
 - fixed ceiling heights at times being miscalculated, resulting in camera issues and Lara being able to jump into the ceiling
+- fixed the ape not performing the vault animation when climbing

 #### Cheats
 - added a fly cheat